fabiowxavier/be-aware/README.md

 Mention any specific challenges encountered during deployment.
 **Guidance:** Describe the steps you took to deploy your website during Phase 4: Final Testing, Debugging & Deployment, including any challenges encountered.

-## AI Tools Usage

-### Reflection
-Describe the role AI tools played in the deployment process, including any benefits or challenges.
-**Guidance:** Reflect on how AI tools assisted with the deployment process, particularly how they streamlined any tasks or presented challenges.

 ## Reflection on Development Process